This self-paced training on Introduction to Police & Public Safety Psychology is presented by Dr. Jaime Brower and Dr. Philip Trompetter.

 Continuing Education Credit

 This Distance Learning Course is a Home Study Training Program.
-To earn CE’s, you will have to complete the course quizzes and evaluation for this Home Study Distance Learning Course.
+To earn CE’s, you will have to complete the course quizzes and evaluation.
 No partial credit is available.
-For this course, you will need to pass the course quizzes with 70% correct and complete a course evaluation form to earn the certificate.
-You can take the test as many times as necessary to pass.
-Participants will earn 10 CE hours for completion once they have completed these requirements.
-Each participant will be able to print their CE certificate immediately after completing the post-test and evaluation.
+Quiz pass rate is 70% correct; you can take the test as many times as necessary to pass.
+Participants will earn 10 CE hours for once they have completed all requirements.
+Each participant will be able to print their CE certificate immediately after completing the course and evaluation.

 Board Approvals: APA, ASWB, CPA, NBCC.Click here for state and other regional board approvals.